List of Duck Dodgers characters: Agent Roboto

-Agent Roboto is a robot created by Dr. I.Q.
+Agent Roboto (voiced by Kevin Michael Richardson) is a robot created by Dr. I.Q.
 Hi to assist Duck Dodgers and Cadet when the Martians' Space Station was firing a laser.
-Agent Roboto proved to be very good at saving lives, which led to Dodgers planning to get rid of him.
-He ended up destroyed.
-He later returned with a vengeance by forming the Legion of Duck Doom and attempted to attack Dodgers and Cadet at Carlsbad Caverns.
-When Agent Roboto realised he was blinded by rage, he left to warn Dodgers about the Legion's plan.
-He sacrificed himself to save Dodgers from a meteor heading toward Mars.
-This scene and its dialogue were heavily based on the ending scene of the film The Iron Giant.
-Roboto was voiced by Kevin Michael Richardson.
+Roboto proves to be very good at saving lives, which leads to Dodgers planning to get rid of him.
+Roboto ends up being destroyed, but returns with a vengeance against Dodgers and forms the Legion of Duck Doom, an alliance of Dodgers' past enemies, to attack him.
+When Roboto realizes that he had been blinded by rage, he warns Dodgers about the Legion's plan and ultimately sacrifices himself to save Dodgers from a meteor.

 Lezah the Wicked

-Lezah the Wicked was a character in a virtual MMORPG.
-In the game, she sent Dodgers' character on a quest to save a princess, which turned out to be Lezah herself.
-She said that while she was imprisoned, only her spirit could wander the lands.
-The character resembles Witch Hazel.
-In contrast to her hideous appearance, her player is quite attractive.
-The fact that the character was turned into a beautiful woman near the end, thanks to Dodgers using a scepter from another character, is a reference to "Broom-Stick Bunny".
-Lezah the Wicked was voiced by June Foray, who voiced Witch Hazel.
+Lezah the Wicked (voiced by June Foray) is a character in a virtual MMORPG.
+In the game, she sends Dodgers' character on a quest to save a princess, who turns out to be Lezah herself.

 Dr. Psy Q. Hi

-Dr. Psy Q. Hi is the brother of Dr. I.Q.
+Dr. Psy Q. Hi (voiced by John Billingsley) is the brother of Dr. I.Q.
 Hi and a therapist.
-He was voiced by John Billingsley.

 Steve Boston

-Known as "The Six Wazillion Dollar Man", he trained Duck Dodgers to master his cybernetic parts and assisted him in thwarting the Martian's plot that involved people with cybernetic parts.
-A parody of Steve Austin, The Six Million Dollar Man.
-He was voiced by Chris Edgerly.
+Steve Boston (voiced by Chris Edgerly), also known as "The Six Wazillion Dollar Man", trained Duck Dodgers to master his cybernetic parts and assisted him in thwarting the Martian's plot that involved people with cybernetic parts.
+He is parody of Steve Austin, the titular character in The Six Million Dollar Man.

 Chancellor Flippauralius

-Chancellor Flippauralius is the ruler of the Dophinites on the planet Aquarium and is a fan of classical music.
-When Dodgers and Cadet were visiting that planet on a diplomatic mission, they sided with opposing rulers on their musical opinions.
-This almost broke out into a civil war until both races shared the habit of making sure their planet doesn't break.
-After Duck Dodgers rammed their ship into Aquarium (though it was miraculously fixed), he and Cadet were suspended for causing civil war to break out and almost destroying Aquarium.
-King Great White and Chancellor Flippauralius have also informed the Galactic Protectorate that if Dodgers and Cadet visit Aquarium again, they will be "filleted."
-Chancellor Flippauralius was voiced by James Patrick Stuart.
+Chancellor Flippauralius (voiced by James Patrick Stuart) is the ruler of the Dophinites on the planet Aquarium and is a fan of classical music.
+When Dodgers and Cadet visit Aquarium on a diplomatic mission, they side with opposing rulers on their musical opinions.
+This almost breaks out into a civil war until both races agree to share to prevent Aquarium from being destroyed.